 The Set is the mathematical set.
 It contains elements without duplicates.
 Set inherits the operations from Container.
 As in OCL, Sequence supports the sortedBy operation introduced by Container returning a Set although a Set does not imply any sorting.
 For this reason, we mention the operation here but do not list its signature explicitly below.

 Boolean = (setOf(T) s)

-Assigns the value s to the operand and returns true14.
+Assigns the value s to the operand and returns trueError!
+Bookmark not defined..

 Boolean == (setOf(T) s)

 Evaluates to true if operand and s contain the same elements.